Zion Williamson: Profile and background of Duke’s freshman phenom | NCAA.com

-Friday at 7:10 p.m.
-(EST), Zion Williamson will play in his first NCAA tournament game as the No. 1 Duke Blue Devils take on No. 16 North Dakota State in Columbia, South Carolina.
+Duke's Zion Williamson, a 6-foot-7 freshman, has been one of college basketball stars this season.
+He's led Duke to an ACC tournament title and while piling up highlights of dunks, blocks and other incredible plays along the way.

-Williamson, a 6-foot-7 freshman, has been one of college basketball stars this season, leading Duke to an ACC tournament title and piling up highlights of dunks, blocks and other incredible plays along the way.
+Let’s look at Williamson's background and some of his highlights this season.

 Zion Williamson: Biography, stats